We’re 6 months into establishing our homestead and learning something new every day, including what it’s actually costing to settle our land.

 Actual cost: $15,000

 Our dome-kit vendor lists pricing clearly on their website, and our rep writes detailed emails, so no surprises here.
 The first installment includes our downpayment and dome design.
 The second installment will be the remainder of the kit cost and delivery.
-At the moment, we’re completing the design with the guidance of our dome vendor.
+At the moment, we’re completing the design with the spare guidance of our dome vendor.
 Next, they’ll begin manufacturing it, and we’ll pin down the logistics on our end of receiving and storing dome components, hiring contractors, and installing infrastructure to prepare for the build.

 How to save money as you plan a geodesic dome:

 - Choose a vendor who doesn’t nickle-and-dime.
 Clarify what’s included in pricing so extra fees don’t take you by surprise.
-Read the fine print and vet potential vendors by asking plenty of questions.
+Read the fine print and vet potential vendors by asking a lot of questions.
 Some vendors sell fairly inclusive kits while others break kit pricing down to a granular level, where essentials like insulation cost extra.

 3. Excavation project for driveway, barn pad, and power